bytedance/coconut_cvpr2024/README.md

 ## 📢 News!
-* 4/22: COCONut-B is ready to use directly when downloaded from Kaggle, no need to merge from COCONut-S.
+* 4/22: Tutorials on panoptic and instance segmentation are out!
 * 4/16: COCONut is available at Kaggle!
-Check tutorial on [panoptic segmentation](get_started.md).
-More tutorial is coming!
+Tutorial is coming!
 Stay tuned!
 * 4/15: COCONut is higlighted by AK's [daily paper](https://huggingface.co/papers?date=2024-04-15)!
 * 4/15: Huggingface download links are temporarily closed.

 ### TODO
 - [ ] Huggingface dataset preview
-- [ ] Release code to merge dataset split
 - [ ] Convert the annotation to instance/semantic segmentation and object detection.
 - [ ] Release COCONut-L and COCONut-val by the end of April